patfelst/Unifi-webhook-integration-with-Home-Assistant/README.md

 Since I currently have five cameras, I've set up five alarms in Protect, where each alarm is for detection of a person.
 This triggers five separate webhook automations, which set five `input_boolean` helpers.

 ### Reasons to use `input_boolean` switches:
-- **Flexibility**: By using an `input_boolean`, you can decouple the webhook from the actual action, allowing multiple automations to be triggered based on the same event.
+- **Flexibility**: By using an `input_boolean`, you can decouple the webhook from the automations that do the real work, allowing multiple automations to be triggered based on the same event.
 - **State history**: Home Assistant stores the history of the `input_boolean` in a form that's easier to view than an automation's history.
-- **Conditional actions**: You can use the `input_boolean` in multiple automations to perform different actions based on the same event.
-For example, turning on lights only when it is dark outside or triggering other devices based on the motion event.
-- **Reusability**: Once the `input_boolean` is set up, it can be reused in various parts of your Home Assistant setup, saving time and effort for future automations.
 - **Timing control**: By turning on the `input_boolean` for a set duration (like 10 seconds), you can display the `input_boolean` on the front end and observe the toggle changing state when the webhook is received.
-- **Prevent multiple triggers**: It helps prevent multiple automations from being triggered in rapid succession from repeated motion events, as the `input_boolean` serves as a short-term gate.
+- **Prevent multiple triggers**: It helps prevent multiple automations from being triggered in rapid succession from repeated motion events, as the `input_boolean` serves as a short-term (10 second) gate.

 ## HA Automations